 Overall, the G915 TKL is an amazing gaming keyboard that you can probably buy at the high price tag.
 The hefty price tag of 200$ is the only limitation that restricts the gamers from buying it.
 In fact, this is one of the most expensive TKL wireless keyboards.

 For cheaper options and an alternative to Logitech G915 TKL you may go for Corsair K95 RGB Platinum, and Razer Huntsman Elite.
 Both are amazing in gaming performance and durable in use.

-However, if you are satisfied with the features the G926 TKL offers in this price range, the G915 TKL compact keyboard is one of the best gaming keyboards to buy and use it for long time.
-In fact some of these features aren’t yet available in TKL design.
+However, if you are satisfied with the features the G926 TKL offers in this price range, the G915 TKL compact keyboard is one of the best gaming keyboards to buy and use for a long time.
+In fact, some of these features aren’t yet available in TKL design.
 So, if you are willing to pay a premium price for a high-end gaming keyboard, the Logitech G915 TKL is the perfect choice you can make right now.

 - Best Silent Keyboards for Gaming